Our New York Style Cheesecake Recipe with Blueberry Topping is for those longing for dense, soul-satisfying, unbutton-your-jeans kind of cheesecake.

 - When cutting the cake into wedges, wipe the knife clean after each cut to make neat slices.
 To serve, dress each piece with Blueberry Topping and fresh blueberries.

-Make-ahead: Cheesecake can be made several days in advance and leftovers can be frozen with good results.
+Make-ahead: Cheesecake and blueberry topping can be made several days in advance and leftovers can be frozen with good results.